itsee-birmingham/standalone_collation_editor/README.md

 ### On Mac and Linux

-To start the collation editor download the code from github and navigate to the collation_editor directory.
+To start the collation editor download the code from github and navigate to the standalone_collation_editor directory.
 From here run the start up script `startup.sh`.
 This script should start both collateX and the server that runs the collation editor.

 If collate has started sucessfully you should be able to see it at: localhost:7369